Nafis71/google_map_practice/README.md

 # Notice for API

-> This app loads api key from android's local.properties file so that the google map api doesn't get exposed.
+> In order to prevent the Google Map API from being public, this app loads the api key from the local.properties file on Android.

 1. Run pub get to generate local.properties